White Rose University Consortium: Activities

 The White Rose Consortium have also established an e-thesis repository, allowing the postgraduate research and doctoral student at the University of Leeds, University of Sheffield and University of York to upload their works to the database.
 The repository is part of a national and international network of online databases which enable access to research papers and proposals so that they can be found, read, cited and expanded upon.

 The White Rose University Consortium and Sheffield Hallam University formed Myscience.co Ltd., which runs the National Science Learning Centre in York.
 This opened in March 2006, part of the Science Learning Centres.

 White Rose University Press

 The White Rose University Press, established in 2016, is an open access digital university press run jointly by the three members of the White Rose Libraries collaboration.
 It publishes academic texts of various kinds, including monographs, conference proceedings, and academic journals.
-It currently publishes four journals:
+It currently publishes five journals: